ivfranji/Exchange.RestServices/README.md

 # Microsoft.RestServices
-Library for interacting with Microsoft Graph API - Primarily with Exchange Online.
+Library for interacting with Exchange REST Api.